-- Wills served as a sparring partner for heavyweight champion Jack Johnson when Johnson was training for his July 4, 1912, title defense against Fireman Jim Flynn.
-The Kansas City Star reported that in a June 9 sparring session, Wills, who had been a pro for just a year and a half, "did his best, but his best was not much and Johnson called for Marty Cutler after Wills had been on duty for three rounds."
+- In his second year as a professional, Wills served as a sparring partner for World Heavyweight Champion Jack Johnson when Johnson was training to fight Fireman Jim Flynn on July 4, 1912.
+The Kansas City Star reported that in a June 9 sparring session, Wills "did his best, but his best was not much, and Johnson called for Marty Cutler after Wills had been on duty for three rounds."

 - Cyber Boxing Zone page